ketnh55/influencer_api/doc/common_api/user_update_info_api.md

             + Jwt token is not valid
             + Jwt user not found

-- Step 2 : return the result allow access or not
+- Step 2 : update information of user

 ## 8. Output

-- Allow user access or not
+- Update success or not

 ## 9. Example Response